 This is truly the easiest no sew window treatment I have ever posted.
-It is done with a sheet, not a flat sheet that you see made into easy no-sew panels, but– a fitted sheet.
-I found this set for $13.99 at Ross and bought it because I liked the pattern and plan to use the set as fabric yardage in my studioffice makeover.
+It is done with a fitted bed sheet, not a flat sheet that you see made into easy no-sew panels, but– a fitted sheet.

 - Fitted Sheet – I used a full size sheet, but a twin works just as well on a single window.
 There will be less gathering along the top of the rod.

 - Ribbon or pins

 1. Drape the fitted sheet over a curtain rod so that the elastic corners fall to the sides of the window.

 2. Pull the sheet so that the bottom edges on front and back are even and the elastic corners are lined up front to back on each side.

 3. I am using the bright pink ribbon to better demonstrate how to pull and tie and sheet up.
 I used white first, but I realized it was invisible in the photos.
 Any ribbon will work.
 Drape 2 long pieces of ribbon over rod and sheet as shown.